 The basic recipe for the scones is easy to make.
 You don't need any special tools and since the butter is grated into the flour mixture, you won't need a pastry blender or food processor to mix the butter into the dough.

-Toss the butter in with your hands until the butter is coated with flour and dispersed throughout the dry ingredients.
-Add the heavy cream and stir the dough together using a silicone spatula until moist clumps start to form.
 Don't overwork the dough.
 There will still be some flour not thoroughly mixed in.
 That is okay, this flour will be mixed in when we shape the dough.

-Pour the scone dough onto a lightly floured surface.
-Gather the dough and press it together into a rough-looking rectangle.
 Use a bench scraper to fold the dough into a letter fold.
 Use your hands to press and shape the dough into a rectangle.
 Repeat this step two more times.
 After folding and shaping the dough will come together and be a little sticky.

-Shape it into an 8-inch circle.
-I recommend using an 8-inch round pan as a guide to shape an even circle.
+Step 9: Shape it into an 8-inch circle.
+Use an 8-inch round pan as a guide to shape the dough into an even circle.

-Place the scones on a parchment paper-lined baking sheet.
+Step 11: Place the scones on a parchment paper-lined baking sheet.
 Use a large baking sheet (12 x 18-inch) so the scones are not crowded and have plenty of room to rise and spread.
-Brush each scone with the egg wash.
-Bake the scones for 15-18 minutes until the scones have doubled in height and the tops are golden brown.

-Remove the scones from the oven and let them cool on the baking sheet for 10 minutes.
+Step 14: Remove the scones from the oven and let them cool on the baking sheet for 10 minutes.
 Transfer the scones to a wire rack to completely cool.
 If adding a lemon glaze to the scone let the scones cool completely to room temperature.

 How to Make a Simple Lemon Glaze

 The sweet lemon glaze or lemon icing is easy to make.
-Add the powdered sugar to a small bowl, add the lemon juice and stir until the glaze is smooth.
+Add the powdered sugar to a small bowl, add the lemon juice, and stir until the glaze is smooth.

 How to Store the Scones